-Before coming to MNN, Hope Dlugozima was Vice President of Community & Social Networking at WebMD, where she launched the Web’s largest health message board community, blogging initiative, and live chats along with WebMD’s Facebook and Twitter presence.
+Before coming to MNN, Hope was Vice President of Community & Social Networking at WebMD, where she launched the Web’s largest health message board community, blogging initiative, and live chats along with WebMD’s Facebook and Twitter presence.
 Hope's more than 20 years of editorial experiences includes serving as community leader at iVillage, producer at Time Warner, creative director at Creative Multimedia in Portland, OR and features editor of the Prague Post in the Czech Republic.
 She was also named one of the top 100 Multimedia Producers in the U.S. by Multimedia Magazine.

-Vice President and Director of Sponsor Relations
+Vice President of Sponsor Relations